matebenyovszky/ClubGPT-CommandProxy/README.md

 - [♣️ ClubGPT ♣️ - DreamTeam](https://github.com/matebenyovszky/ClubGPT) - amore general approach, where the AI selects team members and tools according to the task

 ## Workshop and tools for the agents (other repos)
-- ♣️ ClubGPT ♣️ - CommandProxy - run commands and code on a remote computer
+- ♣️ ClubGPT ♣️ - CommandProxy - (this repo) run commands and code on a remote computer
 - ♣️ ClubGPT ♣️ - Sandbox - run code in a sandbox
 - [♣️ ClubGPT ♣️ - Sandbox-ts](https://github.com/matebenyovszky/ClubGPT-Sandbox-ts) - run code in a sandbox (in Typescript, I possibly will continue to work on the Python version)